Israeli hip-hop: SHI 360

-Shai Haddad was born in Haifa, Israel and then moved to Montreal, Canada when he was eleven.
+Shai Haddad (Hebrew: "שַׁי חֲדַד", IPA: /'ʃaj χa'dad/) was born in Haifa, Israel and then moved to Montreal, Canada when he was eleven.
 He was very resistant to the move and didn't like the change.
 When attending a public school he was faced with a lot of Antisemitism.

 He also perceived a lot of friction within the local Jewish community.
 He was seen as an outcast to them because his friends were mostly black and Hispanic.
 The Canadian hip-hop scene helped jump-start his rap career.
-He would go to open mic nights and he also recorded his first vinyl single, "Linguistiks," through his own label, IntelektMusik, in Montreal.
+He would go to open mic nights, and had recorded his first vinyl single, "Linguistiks", through his own label, IntelektMusik, in Montreal.
 In 1996 Haddad returned to Israel to pursue his rap career.
-This time he went under the name SHI 360 (Hebrew: שי 360).
-SHI stands for Supreme Hebrew Intelekt and 360 represents his return to Israel from Canada.
-SHI 360's lyrics reflect political and social themes as opposed to the feel-good pop that dominates the Israeli radio.
-In the song “Break the silence” he talks to kids speaking up about abuse from home life.
+This time he went under the name SHI 360 (Hebrew: "שַׁי 360").
+SHI stands for Supreme Hebrew Intelekt, and 360 represents his return to Israel from Canada.
+SHI 360's lyrics reflect political and social themes as opposed to the "feel-good" pop that dominates the Israeli radio.
+In the song “Shvor Ta'Dmama” (Hebrew: "שׁבוֹר ת'דממה", English: "Break the silence", IPA: /'ʃvoʁ tadma'ma/) he talks to kids speaking up about abuse in their household.
 He considers himself a conscious MC.
 SHI 360 hopes to change the view on how radio is supposed to sound in Israel.

-After a few years rapping, he met Israeli rapper Subliminal who at the time was known as “Caveman.”
-Haddad suggested the name Subliminal and he took that name as his stage name.
+After a few years rapping, he met Israeli rapper Subliminal, who at the time was known as “Caveman”.
+Haddad suggested the name "Subliminal", and Subliminal took that name as his stage name.
 Subliminal and David Levy started the T.A.C.T.
 Entertainment group.